FredFisher2/FredFisher2/README.md

 # Hello

-This is my gtihub account where I will post some little projects as I learn to code :)
+This is my github account where I will post some little projects as I learn to code :)

 feel free to criticize my work on things like organization and optimization.